gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now supports [additional features for modules with POM metadata](https://github.com/gradle/gradle/blob/master/subprojects/dependency-management/preview-features.adoc).
 This includes support for _optional dependencies_, _BOM import_ and _compile/runtime scope separation_.

 _Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
-It can be turned on in Gradle 4.6+ by setting `org.gralde.advancedpomsupport=true` in _gradle.properties_ or calling Gradle with `--advanced-pom-support`.
+It can be turned on in Gradle 4.6+ by setting `org.gradle.advancedpomsupport=true` in _gradle.properties_.

 ### New Gradle `.module` metadata format (preview)

 In order to provide rich support for variant-aware dependency management and dependency constraints, Gradle 5.0 will define a [new module metadata format](https://github.com/gradle/gradle/blob/master/subprojects/dependency-management/preview-features.adoc), that can be used in conjunction with Ivy descriptor and Maven POM files in existing repositories.

-The new metadata format is still under active development, but it can already be used in its current state in Gradle 4.6+ by setting `org.gralde.gradlemetadata=true` in _gradle.properties_ or calling Gradle with
+The new metadata format is still under active development, but it can already be used in its current state in Gradle 4.6+ by setting `org.gralde.gradlemetadata=true` in _gradle.properties_.
-`--gradle-metadata`.

 <!--
 ### Example new and noteworthy